 The LIDL Wine Project

-After the dramatic and exciting success of The Value Noodle Project, we felt compelled to continue our campaign for more informed students.
+After the and of The Value Noodle Project, we felt compelled to continue our campaign for more informed students.
 A little thinking made us realise that the perfect complement to a bowl of value noodles is a bottle of cheap wine.
 And so began, little ones, The LIDL Wine Project.